 Insurance Coverage in Rideshare Assault Lawsuits

 Uber and Lyft maintain $1 million insurance policies when drivers are actively logged into the platform or transporting passengers.
 However, accessing this coverage requires legal action.
 Companies may attempt to deny responsibility by classifying drivers as independent contractors or disputing the trip’s status.
 We work to uncover the full picture and ensure all potential coverage is pursued.
+This can include financial compensation for survivors.
+Compensation may cover medical expenses, lost wages, and other economic losses.
+In addition, noneconomic damages, such as pain and suffering, are also available in these cases.

 Civil vs. Criminal Action